JermyTan/giffindor/README.md

 A gif search webapp that supports both mobile and desktop view.
 For the full mobile experience, trying installing this webapp to home screen.
 E.g. visit the site -> option -> "Add to Home Screen"

-## Alternative

-See [here](https://git.garena.com/tanjkq/giffindor/tree/redux) for implementation of Giffindor with Redux

 ## Features

 - View trending gifs
 - Custom search for gifs
 - Save and load your favourite gifs using your google account
-- Share gifs with your friends through common social media platforms
+- Share gifs with your friends through common social media platforms (web browser) or other native apps (mobile)

 ## Setup